vik10222/Bug_prediction_DVAD81/README.md

 ## Results

 - Key performance metrics and plots can be found within the respective notebooks under the `results/` section (output cells).
-- Final ensemble metrics are summarized in `ensemble.ipynb`.
+- Final ensemble metrics are summarized in `ensemble.ipynb`

-## Contributing
+- 1 of 2 recieve dinstinction for this work